mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 7. The Kafka Streams Application

-Once we defined the desired topology for our application, it's time to materialize and execute it.
+Once we have defined the desired topology for our application, it's time to materialize and execute it.
 Materializing the topology is easy since we only have to call the `build` method on the instance of the `StreamBuilder` we have used so far:

 ```scala
 val topology: Topology = builder.build()